-The Massachusetts Association for the Blind and Visually Impaired (MABVI) was founded in 1903.
-Originally named the Massachusetts Association for the Adult Blind, today MABVI was the first social service agency in the United States dedicated to serving individuals who are blind or visually impaired.
+The Massachusetts Association for the Blind and Visually Impaired (MABVI) was founded in 1903 as the Massachusetts Association for Promoting the Interests of the Adult Blind.
+MABVI was the first social service agency in the United States dedicated to serving individuals who are blind or visually impaired.
 Helen Keller served on our first advisory board, along with notable Bostonians Julia Ward Howe (author of “The Battle Hymn of the Republic”) and Edward Everett Hale.
 Today MABVI and MAB Community Services have been working in Massachusetts communities for more than 100 years, creating opportunities for people with disabilities.

 MAB Community Services Timeline